Monitor Weekly, 18 January 2013

 This was not the Montenegrin leader's first visit to the rich Arab kingdom.
 He also travelled to Abu Dhabi in 2008.
 On that occasion, he also had meetings with the royal family, after which big projects were announced.

 According to the Palestinian media of the time, the man who connected Djukanovic with the Emirati royal family is this same Dahlan, a former close associate of Yasser Arafat and Mahmoud Abbas.
 During Fatah's rule, Dahlan was one of the most powerful persons in Gaza.
 But after Hamas took power there in 2007, Dahlan had to leave the territory.
 He was then accused of attempting a coup.
-Some of his men were arrested and, according to the media, one of them was the first ambassador of Palestine in Montenegro, Adham Abo Madalala.

 Later on, Dahlan entered into a conflict with his longtime political ally from Fatah, Mahmoud Abbas, the current leader of the Palestinian state.
 In 2011, Abbas expelled Dahlan from Fatah.

 Today, the opposing Palestinian factions – Hamas and Fatah – have something in common.
 Both accuse Dahlan for embezzling state funds and endemic corruption, and for immensely enriching himself.
 Even in the nineties, Dahlan was a regular target of public criticism.
 A research paper from 1997 on Dahlan – A man who swallowed Gaza – claimed that he earned his initial capital through a monopoly on the import of gasoline, which was sold at enormous prices to the impoverished population under siege.